gaehlerm/SoftwareEngineering/README.md

 google style guide, https://google.github.io/styleguide/

 # 48. Outlook

+"Programming is learned by writing programs." ― Brian Kernighan

 Maybe you were surprised sometimes that there were so few code examples.
 But I hope you understood that they are not required.
 I wanted to explain fundamental concepts of software engineering.
 I wanted to give you an overview of the most important things to look out for.
 This should be a book that tells you the very basic rules that make your code better.
 There are not so many.
 But they are really important.